 Violent crimes are among the most serious offenses one can commit in New Jersey.
 The consequences of being charged with a violent crime can be life-altering, with potential penalties that include prison time, fines, and a criminal record.
 If you or someone you know is facing such charges, it’s crucial to understand the intricacies of the legal system, the types of violent crimes, the potential consequences, and the available defenses.
-This comprehensive guide, provided by Aydelotte & Scardella Law LLC, aims to help you make informed decisions when facing violent crime charges in New Jersey.
+This comprehensive guide, provided by The Scardella Law Firm LLC, aims to help you make informed decisions when facing violent crime charges in New Jersey.

 Understanding the Seriousness of Violent Crime Allegations in New Jersey